gristlabs/grist-help/help/col-types.md

 When you create a new column, it initially has the `Any` type.
 When you enter the column's first cell, Grist tries to narrow this type.
 If you enter a number, the column will be changed to `Numeric` type, which is right-aligned by default.
-If you enter something that doesn't look like text, the column will be changed to `Text` type, which is left-aligned by default.
+If you enter something that doesn't look like a number, the column will be changed to `Text` type, which is left-aligned by default.

 To inspect the type of a column, hover over the column header, then click on the drop-down,